Swiss stocks - Factors to watch on Aug 7

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Aug 7 Swiss stocks were expected to open slightly higher on Thursday after a run of company results, with traders waiting for the European Central Bank's rate decision.

-The Swiss blue-chip SMI was seen opening up 0.4 percent at 8,322 points, according to premarket indications by bank Julius Baer.
+ZURICH Aug 7 The Swiss blue-chip SMI was seen opening almost unchanged at 9,455 points on Friday, according to premarket indications by bank Julius Baer .

 COMPANY STATEMENTS